Buying guide

 Consider materials, fixtures and fittings

-• Consider polished concrete instead of tiles or engineered timber.
+• Opt for polished concrete instead of tiles or engineered timber.

-• Buy fittings, fixtures and appliances in advance to avoid supply issues and cost increases.
+• Buy appliances in advance to avoid last-minute price hikes and supply issues.

 Do it yourself